SO-Eng/SO-MediaPlayer/README.md

 	Please try to find directlinks like this: http://metafiles.gl-systemhaus.de/hr/hr3_2.m3u Because it is smoetimes hard to find correct link, there is a "Prelisten" function implemented.
-Also SSL URLs won´t work properly, mostly you can reach radiostation per URL when trim to 'http://' instead of 'https://'
+Also SSL URLs won´t work properly, mostly you can reach radiostation per URL when trim to <i>http://</i> instead of <i>https://</i>

 Added wrong Radiostaion or you have a typo?
-You can uncheck "Save Webstation-list at exit" before closing the player, your new list won´t be saved!
+You can uncheck <b>"Save Webstation-list at exit"</b> before closing the player, your new list won´t be saved!
 You can also editing the list by jump into folder "RadioStations" where application is installed and open "RadioStation-List.csv" file.

-Be sure to never delete headerrow and have no empty rows before last row.
+<b>Be sure to never delete headerrow and have no empty rows before last row.</b>

 ## Contributing